 At Scripps Center for Dental Care, helping you maintain healthy gums is an essential part of our oral care philosophy.
 The condition of your mouth is linked with the health of your whole body, and an oral concern can have far-reaching effects.
-Our comprehensive multi-specialty dental team includes an extensively trained periodontists experienced in the latest techniques for gum treatment.
+Our comprehensive multi-specialty dental team includes an extensively trained periodontist experienced in the latest techniques for gum treatment.
 When you arrive for your dental visit, we will examine your mouth for any signs of disease or damage.
 In the event an issue is detected, we can offer advanced solutions designed to restore the health of your teeth and gums as quickly, comfortably, and safely as possible.
 These treatments are routinely performed under local anesthetic or mild sedation.
-Our goal is to prevent problems from developing and to help correct problems that have already developed and prevent further damage, which can help patients keep their teeth for many years.
+Our goal is to prevent problems from developing and also to correct problems that have already developed while limiting further damage, which can help patients keep their teeth for many years.

 Oral health is whole health, and our experienced dental professionals are here to help care for your well-being.
 Contact us today for more information about gum treatment, or to schedule a consultation.